sawongam/CRUD-data-in-flutter/README.md

 ## Upcoming Features
 I have exciting plans to enhance the app with more data storage options:

-- Local File Support: Users will be able to store data in local files like .txt or .json for more persistent storage.

 - SQLite Integration: The app will incorporate SQLite for efficient and structured database storage.